bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/Tutorial.rst

    ====

-You will notice that the default |bareosSd| device is named :config:option:`Dir/Storage = File`\  and that it will use device :file:`/var/lib/bareos/storage`, which is not currently open.
+You will notice that the default |sd| device is named :config:option:`Dir/Storage = File`\  and that it will use device :file:`/var/lib/bareos/storage`, which is not currently open.

 Now, let’s actually run a job with: